10 Anime Series Like "Arifureta Shokugyou de Sekai Saikyou"

-In addition to having two series, KonoSuba also has a movie coming out in July 2019!
+In addition to having two series, KonoSuba also has a movie that came out in July 2019.

 While Sword Art Online's premise is somewhat more generic than Arifureta's, it's well-liked by fans who can appreciate what the series does well.
 The Alicization sequel is particularly good, thanks to its twists and new characters.
 Like Arifureta, Sword Art Online has a male protagonist surrounded by cute young women, but each character gets a memorable chance to shine.

 In addition to the original SAO anime, there are two sequels, a movie, and the Gun Gale Online spin-off series.
 With how popular the SAO franchise is, it will probably have plenty more spin-offs and sequels in the future.

 7. "Is It Wrong to Pick Up Girls in a Dungeon?"